Looking for Accelerated Spanish? We've rebranded!

 Let’s get some practice choosing el or la in sentences, and we’ll also mix in most of the things we’ve learned so far on this podcast.
 As you work with these sentences, try to switch back and forth between your English voice and your Spanish voice.
 I know it’s awkward right now that we’re using Spanglish, but pretty soon we’ll be switching to sentences that are entirely in Spanish.
 For now, take this opportunity to try out your Spanish pronunciation with just the few Spanish words we’ve learned.

 I’m going to start with some pretty simple examples, but then I’ll move on to include some of the more tricky concepts we’ve learned such as the word no and tricky uses of the word que.
-Let’s start with this one:
+And of course, remember that you can always get more practice with this using the free materials here.

 The man has that.